 If the task to be unblocked resides on a different node from the semaphore, then the waiting task is unblocked, and the proxy used to represent the task is reclaimed.

-It is not allowed to flush a MrsP semaphore and the RTEMS_NOT_DEFINED status code will be returned in SMP configurations in this case.
+It is not allowed to flush a local, binary semaphore using the MrsP locking protocol and any attempt to do this will just return the RTEMS_NOT_DEFINED status code.
+This error can only happen in SMP configurations.